-- A player will be allowed to mark and lift the ball and proceed under the Rule without needing first to announce this intention to another person or to give that person a chance to observe the process.
+- A player is allowed to mark and lift the ball and proceed under the Rule without needing first to announce this intention to another person or to give that person a chance to observe the process.

-- But the player will still get a one-stroke penalty if he or she marked and lifted the ball without good reason to do so under that Rule.
+- But the player still gets a one-stroke penalty if he or she marked and lifted the ball without good reason to do so under that Rule.

 Reasons for Change: